Dolly Parton's Success and Achievements in Timeline

 May 8, 2009: Honorary Doctorate from University of Tennessee

-On May 8, 2009, Dolly Parton delivered the commencement speech at the University of Tennessee, Knoxville's College of Arts and Sciences graduation ceremony, where she also received an honorary Doctor of Humane Letters from the university.
+On May 8, 2009, Dolly Parton delivered the commencement speech at the University of Tennessee, Knoxville's College of Arts and Sciences graduation ceremony.
+During the ceremony, she received an honorary Doctor of Humane Letters from the university, the second honorary degree given by the university.

 November 16, 2010: Liseberg Applause Award